-Bunaken is famous throughout the world by scuba divers and snorkelers for the steep drop offs that surround the island.
-Together with the islands Siladen, Manado Tua, Mantehage and Nain and
+Bunaken is famous throughout the world by scuba divers for the steep drop offs that surround the island.
+Together with the islands Siladen, Manado Tua, Mantehage and Nain and some parts of

 Bunaken National Park is home to some of the richest marine biodiversities in the world.
 The 89,000 hectare park provides habitat to at least 1000 species of coral reef fish and approximately 400 species of hard coral.
-This is amongst the highest diversity of corals ever recorded for such a small area, which makes Bunaken National Park the perfect spot for diving and snorkeling.
+This is amongst the highest diversity of corals ever recorded for such a small area, which makes Bunaken National Park the perfect spot for diving.

 All visitors of Bunaken National Park are required to pay an entrance fee which will be allocated to protect and clean the reef and to ban illegal fishing.

 The resorts on Bunaken are situated on two different beaches, Liang Beach on the south side of the island and Pangalisang Beach on the east side.
-The coral reef lies all around the island,
+The coral reef circles around the island,

 so both beaches offer amazing snorkeling and scuba diving possibilities.